 Timber framing has a higher cost of skilled labor to design, engineer, and fabricate traditional joinery.
 Some structures increase timber cost when timber sizes increase, which may occur during engineering to accommodate joinery.

-Post and Beam Construction vs. Timber Frame Construction
+Post and Beam vs. Timber Frame

-What Do Both Construction Methods Have in Common?
+What Do Both Methods Have in Common?

 Ultimately, timber frame and post and beam structures have a similar visual style.
-Both tend to create open spaces with exposed beams and a natural elegance.
+Both tend to create open spaces with exposed beams and natural elegance.
 That’s because both types of construction use heavy timbers rather than 2x4s.

-How Joinery Makes a Difference in Construction Methods
+How Joinery Makes a Difference in Construction

 Some timber framers believe that wood should be the only component in a true timber frame structure.
-When it comes to timber frame construction, mortise and tenon joinery brings everything together—both aesthetically and structurally.
+When it comes to timber frame construction, mortise and tenon joinery bring everything together—both aesthetically and structurally.

 In contrast, post and beam construction uses metal plates and bolts.
 While that may not seem like a big difference, some would argue that this method isn’t truly timber framing.